-Throughout the Holocaust period, in the shadow of persecution at the hands of the Nazi regime, many Jews tried to save themselves and their families using forged papers that provided them with false identities.
-These were, in the main, Jews who were fluent and accurate in the range of dialects, culture and customs of the area in which they were trying to survive.
+She joined the partisans, and managed to cross enemy lines into the Soviet Union.
+Her husband was killed fighting in the Red were fluent and accurate in the range of dialects, culture and customs of the area in which they were trying to survive.
 Sometimes they chose names close to their original one, and occasionally they acquired already existing identities.
-The names and background stories until they were perfect, and in particular, to conceal their terror and pain.
+They had to practice their new names and background stories until they were perfect, and in particular, to conceal their terror and pain.